-The latest research from a global study conducted by Veritas Technologies, has revealed that UK consumers have little trust in organisations to safeguard their own personal data.
+The latest research from a global study conducted by Veritas Technologies, has revealed that UK consumers have little trust in organisations to safeguard their own Information which relates to an identified or identifiable natural person.....
 With countless companies suffering data breaches and hackers seemingly smarter than we can fathom, nearly 40% of UK consumers believe most businesses do not know how to protect their personal data.
 With the deadline for GDPR just in sight (25th May 2018), there’s still time to safeguard your business, and your customers.

 RESPECT Data must be respected otherwise consumers will take their business elsewhere.
 The new GDPR is enabling people to have power over their own data and the onus is on businesses and organisations to make sure that data is dealt with appropriately.
 Some 56% of those surveyed in the Veritas study said they would stop buying from a business that fails to protect their data, while almost 50% said they value data protection more than brand loyalty.
 Respect consumers’ new powers and they will respect your business.
 The DPO Centre offers qualified Data Protection Officers (DPO) who can advise and help implement all the necessary policies and procedures to reduce the risk of data loss.
 They can do this on a ‘fractional’ basis, which means that they only work for the necessary amount of time that is required thus reducing the cost associated with the role.